3 Mineral Properties

 blank▶️ Video 3-2: Examples of mineral habits (10 minutes)

-Asbestos mineral have, for a long time, been known for posing health risks because of their habits.
+Asbestos minerals have, for a long time, been known for posing health risks because of their habits.
 The box below discusses these minerals and risks.

 ● Box 3-2 Asbestiform Minerals and Health Risks